Many email marketers shy away from using a background image because they’re not quite sure how to make them work for their email campaigns.

 Another example comes from photography collective and commerce Moment.
 They added a background to a text block, which is also possible in MailerLite.

-When you use an image as the background, make sure to make the font contrasting and large enough so the text is easy to read.
+When you use an image as the background, be sure to make the font contrasting and large enough so the text is easy to read.
 Moment kept the word count short and made the font huge.

 Subject: Tips for Photographing Peaceful Protests

-Independent Mary Kay consultant and MailerLite customer Lisa Prescott changes up her newsletters depending on the season.
+Independent Mary Kay consultant and MailerLite customer Lisa Prescott switches up her newsletters depending on the season.
 For this one, she used a grey fallback background color and uploaded a background painting of pine trees.
 The pastel-pink portrays warmth and fits perfectly with her brand.

 From: Lisa Prescott

 Subject: Are you ready to look SLAMMIN at your HOLIDAY EVENTS?